SubratYeeshu/Interview_Prep/DSA/SDE_Sheet/212_Longest_Common_Subsequence.md

 A common subsequence of two strings is a subsequence that is common to both strings.

+## Pattern : DP on Strings

+- Think of using LCS when two strings are given
+- And we are asked to make it palindrome, number of occurences
+- These type of questions where two strings can be involved and TC is becoming exponential

 ## Approach 1 : Brute

 - Time complexity : O(2^n\*2^m) ~ O(2^<sup>(m + n)</sup>)